defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/docs/jenkins-backup-restore/jenkins-repo-pvc.md

     ***NOTE***

-    - There is a chance that the jenkins pod and the volume created in step 2 are not in the same availaility zone.
+    - There is a chance that the jenkins pod and the volume created in step 2 are not in the same availability zone.
 This will cause the pod to never show healthy and remain stuck at initing.
 You can check if this is the case by describing the pod, and looking for an error in the events section.

     - An example error message is: